-Coy C. Vickers, Jr. is a licensed real estate broker based in Philadelphia, Pennsylvania.
-He and his team of dedicated, experienced professionals are committed to providing excellent housing solutions, focusing on residential rehab and FHA 203k renovation projects.
-With our help and guidance, our clients can make smart decisions and own a property that they will surely love.
+Coy C. Vickers, Jr. is a Licensed Real Estate Broker and Real Estate Consultant, a boutique real estate consulting firm based in Bala Cynwyd, Pennsylvania, licensed in both New Jersey and Pennsylvania.
+He and his acquisition coalition of dedicated, experienced professionals are committed to providing excellent housing solutions, focusing on exclusive buyer brokerage, residential redevelopment, HomeStyle renovation, CHOICERenovation, VA renovation, and FHA 203k renovation projects.
+With our help and guidance, our clients and customers can make informed decisions and own a property that they will surely love.

-Real estate is a business where, not only is it legal to trade with insider information, it is expected.
+Real estate is a business where, not only is it legal to trade with insider information, but it is also expected.

 As a result, the professionals who support these transactions have increased in importance and sophistication.

 This is where it is handy to know the difference between a broker and a consultant.
-I have done both.
-They’re very different roles; however, so here’s a primer on the differences that might help explain when you need one or the other.
+I have done and do both.
+They’re quite distinct roles; however, so here’s a primer on the differences that might help explain when you need one or the other.

 A consultant, or counselor, is someone who brings clarity to complex real estate problems.
 They are committed to one objective: providing objective and intelligent real estate advice.
-They give extensive knowledge, technical competencies and thoughtful analysis and critical inquiry.
-Instead of conducting a transaction, they provide a deliverable to solve a problem on a complex situation involving your real estate.
+They give extensive knowledge, technical competencies and thoughtful analysis, and critical inquiry.
+Instead of conducting a transaction, they provide a deliverable to solve a problem in a complex situation involving your real estate.

-Often, one hires a consultant and ends up working with a broker after the consultant has helped them get an asset ready for market, or helped the client make a decision or execute a series of actions.
+Often, one hires a consultant and ends up working with a broker after the consultant has helped them get an asset ready for market, or helped the client decide or execute a series of actions.

-During the past 10 years there’s been a marked increase in demand for consultants and counselors as the world of real estate has gotten far more complex.
-There’s far more players in our local markets.
+During the past 10 years, there’s been a marked increase in demand for consultants and counselors as the world of real estate has gotten far more complex.
+There are far more players in our local markets.
 Jurisdictions and municipalities are far more demanding on entitlements, and with the impact of the Great Recession, financing requirements have become more stringent and complicated.

 National Association of Real Estate Brokers